3-Round-Stones/callimachus/README.txt

   http://code.google.com/p/callimachus/source/checkout
 Once you have the source code checked out, you can execute 'ant run' from a command line in the top directory to run the server.

-Callimachus may log some FilePermission exceptions.
-This is often due to an issue in the embedded compiler and often has no impact on the run time behaviour.

 Files with the extension .ttl, .ttl.gz, .rdf, or .rdf.gz will be loaded as graphs into the RDF store.
 Any RDF Schema or OWL ontologies will be compiled